New Amsterdam, Indiana

 New Amsterdam is a town located in Washington Township, Harrison County, Indiana, United States, along the Ohio River.
 As of the 2020 census, the city population was 12.
 As of the 2020 Census, New Amsterdam was the smallest city, town, or Census Designated Place in the state of Indiana.
 River Forest was the smallest in 2010 when it had 22, but had risen to 26.
-New Amsterdam now officially became the smallest town in Indiana with the population being 12, down from 27 in 2010.
+New Amsterdam officially became the smallest town in Indiana with the population being 12, down from 27 in 2010.